desht/ScrollingMenuSign/README.md

 	/sms save

-You will not normally need to do this, since it's automatically done if the server is stopped, or if the plugin is reloaded.
+You will not normally need to do this, since it's automatically done if the server is stopped or if the plugin is reloaded.

 ## Permissions support